scrabbletank/farhome-rules/dmsguide.md

 #### Band of Silence
 *Wondrous Item*

 This black metal band resizes itself to fit around the wearers forearm.
 Once per day you can command the band to emit a field of absolute silence for 10 minutes.
 Once activated the field stays until dispelled or the duration ends.
-The field extends to all adjacent tiles around the wearer and moves with the wearer.
+The field extends to all adjacent tiles around the wearer and moves with them.
 A creature in the field is unable to make or hear a sound, and gains resistance 3 to thunder damage.

 #### Shadowwalk Dagger
 *Wondrous Dagger +1*